CrazzyPhoton/tokenized_reward_system/README.md

 # Tokenized Reward System

 A decentralized application (dApp) for managing tokenized rewards on the Ethereum blockchain.
-This project consists of a Hardhat-based smart contract development environment and a Next.js frontend for interacting with the deployed contracts.
+This project consists of a Hardhat-based smart contract development environment and a Next.js frontend for interacting with the deployed contract.

 ---